cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **2.2.8**
 - Update the Compatibility API implementation according to the changes made to ChensClassicItems.

-**2.2.7**
-- Major changes in the project structure to follow the best practices.
-- This will make the code more readable for other contributors.
-- This will have a big impact for those who use this mod's API, but most likely on the namespaces.
-Check the documentation for correction references.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*